 Economists do not have the true theory because they are scientifically incompetent.
 This means that their economic policy proposals have no sound theoretical foundation.
 Ultimately this means that economists have no legitimacy whatever to speak in the name of science.
 What they bring to the table is roughly at the same level as Joe Sixpack’s opinion.
 This applies to Walrasians, Keynesians, Marxians, and Austrians.

-This is a good example for the abysmal scientific level of economics.
-Both Marx’s and Keynes’s profit theory is provable false (2014; 2011).
+This is a good example of the abysmal scientific level of economics.
+Both Marx’s and Keynes’ profit theory is provably false (2014; 2011).
 Both approaches are scientifically worthless.
-But for agenda pushing they are good enough and they still have some entertainment value in political sitcoms or economics blogs.
+But for agenda pushing, they are good enough and they still have some entertainment value in political sitcoms or economics blogs.

 The Classicals called themselves Political Economists and Adam Smith developed his economic theory in order to support his political agenda.
 This is not how science proceeds.
 A genuine scientist tries to figure out how the economy works.
 His goal is the true theory — not less, not more.
 A genuine scientist refrains from agenda pushing.